Tieske/uuid/README.md

 Install
 =======
 Use LuaRocks.
-For an installation from local source, do `sudo luarocks make` from the main directory.
-To fetch and install from a LuaRocks server without manual unpacking do `sudo luarocks install uuid`.
+To fetch and install from a LuaRocks server do `luarocks install uuid`.

-NOTE: on windows, skip the `sudo` in the commands above.
+For a development installation from local source, do `luarocks make` from the main directory.

 Test
 ====
-Tests are available and can be executed using [busted](http://olivinelabs.com/busted/)
+Tests are available and can be executed using [busted](http://olivinelabs.com/busted/), and LuaCheck for linting.

 Changes
 =======